JoakimEdin/explainable-medical-coding/README.md

 * IGR, TM and PGD require a lot of gpu memory and compute to train.
 Smaller machines may not be capable of training them.
 You can use a smaller batch-size using the --max_batch_size parameter.
 However, a small machine may not fit a batch size of 1 for these adversarial training strategies.

 # Acknowledgement
-Thank you _ for providing the template for making the datasets in explainable_medical_coding/datasets/.
+Thank you, Jonas Lyngsø, for providing the template for making the datasets in explainable_medical_coding/datasets/.